Caring for Citrus

-My gardening question is regarding citrus.
 The leaves on my 2-year-old lemon tree appear to have a yellow hue and subsequently dropped off.
-It doesn’t appear to be dire straits yet as there are lemons still blossoming but I’m concerned about how to promote the growth of future leaves.
+There are lemons still blossoming but I’m concerned about how to promote the growth of future leaves.

 Usually, yellowing leaves on citrus plants indicates a nutrient deficiency, especially a lack of nitrogen.
 However, this does not always lead to leaf fall, therefore there are other possible reasons why your plant is being defoliated.